Q&As for Universities / Colleges

 - What is the National Student Survey (NSS)?

-The NSS is a high profile annual census of nearly half a million students across the UK.
-Conducted annually since 2005, it is an established survey and produces useful data to help institutions and students unions identify areas of success and areas for enhancement.
+The NSS is a high-profile annual census of nearly half a million students across the UK.
+Conducted annually since 2005, it is an established survey and produces useful data to help universities/colleges and Students' unions (associations or guilds) identify areas of success and areas for enhancement.
 It also provides helpful information for prospective students deciding what and where to study.
-The survey runs across all publicly funded Higher Education Institutions (HEIs) in England, Wales, Northern Ireland, and Scotland, as well as all Alternative Providers (APs) in England, with specific course designation for new students.
-Additionally, Further Education Colleges (FECs) in England and Further Education Institutions (FEIs) in Wales with directly funded Higher Education students are eligible to participate.
+The survey runs across all publicly funded higher education providers in England, Wales, Northern Ireland, and Scotland, as well as private/alternative providers in England with specific course designation for new students.
+Additionally, further education colleges in England and Northern Ireland, and Further Education Institutions (FEIs) in Wales with directly funded HE students are eligible to participate.

-The survey is aimed at mainly final year undergraduates with the purpose of gathering feedback from all eligible students at the end of their studies.
-Students are asked to respond to 27 single choice questions relating to various aspects of their course.
-They are also given the opportunity to make open-ended positive and negative comments on their overall student learning experience at their university or college.
+The survey gathers feedback from eligible students who are mainly at the end of their studies.
+They are asked to respond to 27 single choice questions relating to various aspects of their course.
+They are also given the opportunity to make open-ended positive and negative comments on their overall student experience at their university/college.

 - Why is the NSS conducted?